 The Best Bars in Athens

-At first glance, Athens seems like just a gritty, edgy city.
-However, once you know where to look, you will uncover a world of elegant cocktail bars, jazz lounges and quirky speakeasies that are tucked away from the prying eyes of tourists.
+Athens may seem like just a gritty, edgy city at first glance.
+However, once you know where to look, you will uncover a world of elegant cocktail bars and jazz lounges tucked away from the prying eyes of tourists.

 The Athens nightlife suggestions are scattered across all neighborhoods in the city.
 As such, you don’t have to venture far for an evening tipple or 75 at one of the best bars in Athens.